mannychuela/mannychuela/README.md

 # Hi there, I'm Manny👋

 ## 🚀 About Me
-I am a recent graduate with a Bachelor's of Science in Computer Engineering currently seeking a career in software development and Tech with a passion for learning new skills and creating meaningful projects.
+I am a recent graduate with a Bachelor of Science in Computer Engineering currently seeking a career in software development and Tech with a passion for learning new skills and creating meaningful projects.

 ## 📝Standout Projects